mattces-archive/ngx-rrforms/README.md

 ```

 In the above code, the `surname` control will be disabled on the same condition as in the previous example, but in
-addition to that, if the length of the `name` control's value is greater than§ 5, it will add the `maxlength`
+addition to that, if the length of the `name` control's value is greater than 5, it will add the `maxlength`
 and `required` validators to the `surname` control.

 This is how it looks live:\